-To ensure the above provisions have been implemented successfully throughout this plan, specific Climate 'Positive Objectives' have been highlighted with the climate symbol (...).
+To ensure the above provisions have been implemented successfully throughout this plan, specific Climate 'Positive' Policies and Objectives have been highlighted in green throughout each chapter.
 A Climate Action Audit is included at the end of each Chapter providing an overview of the potential sources of greenhouse gas emissions alongside measures implemented to address such potential climate impacts.